 TYPE column never contains anything but a hyphen,

 a kind of null value.
 (From the description in

 this appears to be a mechanism for removing years from a set

 in some localizable way.
 It’s used in the file,

 to determine whether a given year will have a US presidential election;

 but everything related to that use is commented out.)

-SAVE column contains the wall clock offset from
+SAVE column contains the local (wall clock) offset from

 local standard time.